anthonyc2394/sep11-freedom-project/entries/entry03.md

 #### Custom Sounds

-Custom sounds is a feature on Earsketch that allows you to
+Custom sounds is a feature on Earsketch that allows you to create and add new sounds to Earskecth.
+You can add up to 30 seconds of a music file you want to use or have created by clicking the add sound button and uploading the file.

-in the following format:
+When you want to use the new file, you should use the following format:

 ``` js
 setTempo(120);